 11111111.11111111.11111111.00000000.
 Not too bad, right?
 To figure out the network prefix and the host number, let’s apply a binary AND operation to the IP address and the subnet mask.
 Remember, this just means that we’ll get a 1 if we AND together two 1s, and we’ll get a 0 otherwise.
 So, we have:

 The result of this AND operation is the network prefix, which in this case, is 192.168.56.0.
 That must mean that the rest of the IP address is the host number, which in this case is 0.0.0.50.
 So, it looks like the first 24 bits of the IP address are used to determine the network, and then the last 8 bits are used to determine a computer on that network.

-In that example, everything worked out nicely because the network prefix and host number were separated by a dot.
-Let's try a different subnet mask, but this time, let's not have a dot separate the 0s and the 1s in the subnet mask.
-Let's use the same IP address,
+In that example, everything worked out kinda nicely because the network prefix and host number were separated by a dot.
+Let’s try a different subnet mask this time.
+We’ll use the same IP address

 11000000.10101000.00111000.00110010 & 11111111.11111111.11111111.11100000 ------------------------------------- 11000000.10101000.00111000.00100000